Awesom-O

 "Awesom-O" is the fifth episode in the eighth season of the American animated television series South Park.
-The 116th episode overall, the 2nd in production order of Season 8 instead of the 5th, it originally aired on Comedy Central in the United States on April 14, 2004.
+The 116th episode overall, it originally aired on Comedy Central in the United States on April 14, 2004.
+It is second in the production order of season eight.
 The episode was written and directed by series co-creator Trey Parker.

-In the episode, Cartman masquerades as a robot, named AWESOM-O, in an attempt to gain Butters's trust, hoping he can convince Butters to tell him secrets he can use to embarrass Butters.
+In the episode, Cartman masquerades as a robot, named AWESOM-O, in an attempt to gain Butters' trust, hoping he can convince Butters to tell him secrets he can use to embarrass Butters.
 While Butters is thrilled to have found a new best friend, Hollywood is after the phony robot to develop their next big blockbuster and the U.S. Army believes AWESOM-O is a new secret weapon.

 Plot

 Cartman plays a prank on Butters by disguising himself in a crude cardboard suit as a robot named "A.W.E.S.O.M.-O 4000" and by putting himself in a crate "from Japan" on Butters's doorstep.
-Cartman is planning to befriend Butters so that he can discover his most embarrassing secrets, which will allow him to blackmail him and/or embarrass him in school.
+Cartman "befriends" Butters while in the robot suit just to discover Butters' most embarrassing secrets, which will allow Cartman to blackmail him and/or embarrass him in school.
 Butters falls for the trick and reveals highly embarrassing personal secrets.
-However, just as Cartman is about to reveal his identity, Butters mentions that he himself knows one of Cartman's secrets: Butters has a videotape of Cartman doing a Britney Spears dance routine to a life-sized cutout of Justin Timberlake while dressed as her and making out with the cutout, which he plans to show to his classmates the next time Cartman plays a prank on him.
+However, just as Cartman is about to reveal his identity, Butters mentions that he himself knows one of Cartman's secrets: Butters has a videotape of Cartman doing a Britney Spears dance routine to a life-sized cutout of Justin Timberlake while dressed as her and making out with the cutout, which Butters plans to show everyone the next time Cartman plays a prank on him.

-Cartman, terrified of Butters' revenge plan, searches desperately for the tape (while having the robot suit on, or Butters will know AWESOM-O was another prank), but to no avail.
-Cartman soon begins to starve because Butters believes that he does not need to eat since he is a robot.
+Cartman, terrified of Butters' revenge plan, searches desperately for the tape (while still in disguise), but to no avail.
+Eventually, Cartman begins starving because Butters believes that Cartman does not need to eat since he is a robot.
 Butters also forces the robot to do all his chores for him, including some of the more unpleasant tasks.
-With the agreement of Ms. Cartman, who is willing to temporarily let her son off punishment for trying to exterminate the Jews two weeks prior, Butters' parents (knowing who AWESOM-O really is, but thinking it is an elaborate game that Butters is in on) decide to let Cartman come along with Butters on a trip to Los Angeles to see his aunt.
+With the agreement of Ms. Cartman, who is willing to temporarily let her son off punishment for trying to exterminate the Jews two weeks prior, Butters' parents (knowing who AWESOM-O really is, but thinking it is an elaborate game that Butters is participating in) decide to let Cartman come along with Butters on a trip to Los Angeles to see his aunt.
 Cartman realizes that he will have to accompany Butters on the journey in order to keep up his disguise.
-Upon arriving, he is so hungry and worn out after wearing the suit for a whole airplane ride that he makes up an excuse to use the bathroom and proceeds to eat toothpaste.
+Upon arriving, he is so hungry and worn out after wearing the suit for a whole airplane ride, so he makes up an excuse to use the bathroom and proceeds to eat toothpaste.